DHA License for Doctors: A Complete Registration Guide

 Temporary License (3 months)1-2 months

-How much does it cost for a doctor to obtain a DHA medical license?
+How much does it cost for a doctor to obtain a DHA license?

-The cost for a doctor to obtain a DHA medical license in Dubai is somewhere around AED 3,000 to AED 5,000 for general practitioners and AED 6,000 to AED 10,000 for specialists and consultants.
+The cost for a doctor to obtain a DHA license in Dubai is somewhere around AED 3,000 to AED 5,000 for general practitioners and AED 6,000 to AED 10,000 for specialists and consultants.
 However, these fees vary by medical profession and the document verification language, as well as the expatriate’s country.
-Below is the cost breakdown of the Dubai medical license for different types of licenses:
+Below is the cost breakdown for different types of licenses:

 Type of LicenseCost (AED)